Weidlinger House Under Restoration, 2013

 The Cape Cod Modern House Trust (CCMHT) incorporated as a 501c3 non-profit in 2007 to save some of these important houses and to renovate and repurpose them as platforms for creativity, scholarship and public access.

 The project has been an intense collaboration between CCMHT, the Park Service, local stakeholders as well as enthusiasts from far and wide.
 Our most important financial support has come through Wellfleet’s Community Preservation Act funds.
 These grants must be approved by a majority of town’s people at town meeting so we really have the voters of Wellfleet to thank.

 The Massachusetts Historic Commission has also played an active role in supervising compliance with State Historic Preservation Office standards.

 We also relied heavily on the families of owners and designers of houses who supplied the photographs, descriptions and original plans which have been critical to doing faithful restorations.

-As of 2014, CCMHT has leased three houses from the Park Service:
+As of 2014, CCMHT has leased four houses from the Park Service:

 The Kugel/Gips house, 1970, Charles Zehnder (restoration completed May 2009)